Kurt L. Sonntag: Military career

 Sonntag began his military career as an Infantry officer in 1986.
 While in the Infantry, Sonntag served as a Bradley platoon leader, scout platoon leader and aviation operations officer with the 2nd Armored Division.

 After attending the Infantry Officer Advanced Course and the Special Forces Qualification Course in 1991, Sonntag served as a detachment commander, battalion logistics officer, support company commander and company commander in 3rd Battalion, 5th Special Forces Group (Airborne) at Fort Campbell, Kentucky.

 After leaving the 5th Special Forces Group in 1997, Sonntag served as a company and battalion observer/controller with the Special Operations Training Detachment at the Joint Readiness Training Center, Fort Polk, Louisiana.
 Upon completion of the Naval Command and Staff College at the Naval War College in Newport, Rhode Island, in 2000, he returned to the 5th SFG(A) to command another company, serve as a battalion’s executive officer during Operation Enduring Freedom-Afghanistan, and as the 5th SFG (A) executive officer.
 Sonntag also served as the Combined Joint Special Operations Task Force-West and Arabian Peninsula’s Chief of Staff during Operation Iraqi Freedom.

 Following a brief assignment as Chief of the Joint and Army Concepts Division, Army Special Operations Battle Lab, Sonntag commanded 2nd Battalion, 1st Special Warfare Training Group (Airborne) and later served as the operations officer for the United States Army Special Forces Command (Airborne).

 After fulfilling his United States Army War College requirements in 2009, Sonntag deployed to Pakistan to serve as the Special Operations Command Central (Forward)–Pakistan commander in support of Operation Enduring Freedom, with a follow-on assignment as Chief of Staff, USASOC, and later Deputy Commanding General, USASOC.
 He then served as the Commander, Special Operations Command South, U.S. Southern Command.
 After that, he served as Commander, Combined Joint Task Force-Horn of Africa in support of Operation Enduring Freedom.

 In his final assignment, he served as Commanding General of the John F. Kennedy Special Warfare Center and School (SWCS) from May 2017 to August 2019.
 His final 2 years at SWCS were littered with some degree of controversy, including the publication of an open letter by an upset SWCS instructor accusing senior officers at the school of lowering standards at SWCS specifically during the Special Forces Qualification Course (SFQC) to inflate the number of soldiers entering into the US Army Special Forces.
-The letter, termed the "Night Letter" or "Sontagg Letter," angered the General and a number SWCS instructors saw their careers ended as result.
+The letter, termed the "Night Letter" or "Sonntag Letter," angered the General and a number SWCS instructors saw their careers ended as result.

-Major General John Brennan was brought into serve as the commander of 1st Special Forces Command a few months after Sonntag's departure from SWCS.
-Brennan's quick assignment change, where he had previously been part of JSOC where he led a raid killing Abu Bakr al-Baghdadi, was in part to help what was perceived as poor morale in the Special Forces community over concern of dropping standards for qualification as an Army Special Forces soldier.